Episode – 26- Heather Welch, Edx Education In Conversation with John Adams, Dad Blogger, Journalist, Entrepreneur In Conversation with Edx Education.

-Uh, when you can find, uh, buy a email@example.com.
-Um, and then I’ve got the podcast as well.
+When you can find, buy a firstname.lastname@example.org.
+And then I’ve got the podcast as well.
 It’s a relatively new venture that pods UK.
-Um, you’ll find that on all the usual, uh, Google podcasts, Apple podcast, Spotify Libsyn, and so on.
+You’ll find that on all the usual, Google podcasts, Apple podcast, Spotify Libsyn, and so on.
 I’m on most social media channels, ads act done blog UK.
-So yeah, come, uh, come find me, engage with me.
+So yeah, come find me, engage with me.
 I’m always keen to engage with interest with people.

 Heather Welch (26:07)

 John, thank you so much for chatting with us today.
 And as John said, get in touch.
 He’s got so much knowledge within the industries, also communication specialists.
 So maybe you could work with him or whether it’s a brand or influencer.
 Especially on a panel or what to have a chat about stereotypes for men’s and women’s roles.
 Even how he survived the first few years of finding his feet.
 The balance of working and developing a successful business whilst being a stay at home.
 Dad.
 Thanks John.
 Thank you.
 Thanks.
 There are so many exciting developments happening right now in education edX